Meet Our Team

 Shannon Shaughnessy

-Shannon Shaughnessy (she/her/hers) is a second-year graduate student in the CAB lab and a recipient of the University of Miami Dean’s Fellowship.
+Shannon Shaughnessy (she/her/hers) is a third-year graduate student in the CAB lab and a recipient of the University of Miami Dean’s Fellowship.
 She is originally from Michigan and graduated from the University of Michigan in May 2020 with high distinction and a bachelor’s degree in psychology with a minor in international studies.
 After graduation, she was awarded a two-year Intramural Research Trainee Award with Drs.
 Melissa Brotman and Ellen Leibenluft at the National Institute of Mental Health.
 Here, she worked on projects examining the neurocognitive mechanisms of irritability to inform the development of novel therapeutics.
 Broadly, Shannon is interested in leveraging advanced statistical techniques and longitudinal methods to examine the biological underpinnings of irritability and aggressive behaviors in children.
 She is particularly interested in the potential of technology, such as ecological momentary assessment, to enhance phenotyping.
 Shannon is also funded by the National Science Foundation Graduate Research Fellowship Program to investigate how cognitive control deficits may be implicated in the development of irritability.
 Outside of research, she loves to travel, hike, bake, and spend time with friends and family.

 Lab Coordinator